 Balinese Cooking Class Experience at Montigo Resorts Seminyak

 Duration: 3 Hrs Duration

 Challenge your taste buds with the unfamiliar Indonesian cuisine

 Instead of delighting in a plate of gado-gado, wolfing on the barbecued bat, seared sago worm and cobra meat will surely make your food adventures more worthwhile.
-Go make some memorable moments in the tropical paradise with these unique dishes!
+Go make some memorable moments in this tropical paradise filled with beautiful beaches by trying these unique dishes!

 Get Trip101 in your inbox